 One of the easiest ways for cyber criminals to begin an attack is through a malicious email.
 Here’s a look at how they do it.

 Phishing emails are one of the easiest attack vectors for both amateur and experienced cyber criminals.
 Not only is a phishing attack relatively simple for an attacker to execute, it’s also guaranteed to produce success.
-In 2017, 91% of breaches began via a malicious email, so it’s no question why criminals are actively using phishing scams and emails in their arsenal of hacking tools.
+In recent years, 91% of breaches began via a malicious email, so it’s no question why criminals are actively using phishing scams and emails in their arsenal of hacking tools.
 In fact, last year saw a 40.9% increase in phishing emails.

 How does Phishing work?